Zilu-Zhang/MD-simulation-data-analysis/README.md

 # RMSD_analysis

-Three ways of calculating RMSD:
+Several ways of calculating RMSD:
 1. Divergence, where the first frame is the reference;
 2. Consecutive, where two adjacent frames are compared;
 3. Convergence, where the last frame is the reference;